yesiamrocks/cssanimation.io/README.md

 **cssanimation.io** isn’t just about CSS – it also supports [**GSAP** (GreenSock Animation Platform)](https://gsap.com/), the gold standard for JavaScript animations.
 With GSAP, you get even more powerful, smooth, and flexible control over your animations.

-Supports animations via HTML using `ca__data-gsap` attributes, with JSON-configurable options.
+Supports animations via HTML using `ca-gsap` attributes, with JSON-configurable options.

 ## Why Use the GSAP Version?